chichao89/coupangtakehomeassignment/README.md

 - ❌ No support for infinite scroll or API sniffing
 - ❌ Lacks CAPTCHA solving and proxy rotation
 - ❌ Dynamic scraping may face timeouts on protected sites
+- ❌ Dynamic scraping will not work on current code
+- ❌ Util methods have not been tested

 *These are potential areas for future improvement.*